Harry F. Guggenheim: Early life

-He was born August 23, 1890, in West End, New Jersey.
+He was born August 23, 1890, in the West End section of Long Branch, New Jersey.
 He was the second son of Florence (née Shloss) Guggenheim (1863–1944) and Daniel Guggenheim.
 He had an older brother, U.S. Ambassador to Portugal Meyer Robert Guggenheim, and a younger sister, Gladys Guggenheim Straus.
 His father who assumed control of the Guggenheim family enterprises after his grandfather's death in 1905, and his mother was a co-founder, and president, of the Guggenheim Foundation as well as the treasurer of the Women's National Republican Club from its inception in 1921 to 1938.

 He graduated in 1907 from the Columbia Grammar School in Manhattan, and then he attended the Sheffield Scientific School of Yale University.
 He later left Yale and served a three-year apprenticeship at the American Smelting and Refining Company in Mexico.
 The company was owned by the Guggenheim family.
 He resumed his education in 1910 at England's Pembroke College at Cambridge University from which he was awarded a B.A. and an M.A., both in 1913.

 Career

 In 1917 he bought a Curtiss flying boat and moved to Manhasset, New York.
 In September 1917 he joined the United States Navy Reserve and served overseas in France, England and Italy as a member of the First Yale Unit during World War I.

+In 1920 Guggenheim wrote a response to the criticism of the living conditions in the copper mine of Chuquicamata, owned by the Guggenheim's Chile Exploration Company, which had been published in a 1917 book by Laura Jorquera.

 In 1924, his parents established the Daniel and Florence Guggenheim Foundation and he was made a director and later president.
 He sponsored Robert H. Goddard's private research into liquid fuel rocketry and space flight.
 He provided funds for the establishment of the first Guggenheim School of Aeronautics at New York University in 1925.
 Guggenheim became president of the Daniel Guggenheim Fund for the Promotion of Aeronautics a year later.
 This fund, totaling $3 million, included an equipment loan for operating the first regularly scheduled commercial airline in the United States.
 It also provided for the establishment of the first weather reporting exclusively for passenger airplanes.

 Guggenheim was inducted into the National Aviation Hall of Fame in 1971 for his service to aviation.